 A cylinder containing three moles of nitrogen gas is heated at a constant pressure of 2 atm.
 The temperature of the gas changes from 300 K to 350 K as a result of the expansion.
 Find work done (a) on the gas, and (b) by the gas by using van der Waals equation of state instead of ideal gas law.

-Two moles of a monatomic ideal gas such as oxygen is compressed adiabatically and reversibly from a state (3 atm, 5 L) to a state with a pressure of 4 atm. (a) Find the volume and temperature of the final state. (b) Find the temperature of the initial state. (c) Find work done by the gas in the process. (d) Find the change in internal energy in the process.
+Two moles of a monatomic ideal gas such as helium is compressed adiabatically and reversibly from a state (3 atm, 5 L) to a state with a pressure of 4 atm. (a) Find the volume and temperature of the final state. (b) Find the temperature of the initial state. (c) Find work done by the gas in the process. (d) Find the change in internal energy in the process.
 Assume and for the diatomic ideal gas in the conditions given.

 An insulated vessel contains 1.5 moles of argon at 2 atm.
 The gas initially occupies a volume of 5 L. As a result of the adiabatic expansion the pressure of the gas is reduced to 1 atm. (a) Find the volume and temperature of the final state. (b) Find the temperature of the gas in the initial state. (c) Find the work done by the gas in the process. (d) Find the change in the internal energy of the gas in the process.